Breast Augmentation Surgery – A Complete Consumer Guide

 Breast augmentation is one of the most commonly performed cosmetic plastic surgery procedures in America.
 Each year, hundreds of thousands of women opt to enhance the appearance of their bustlines with the insertion of breast implants into the breast mounds to add volume and enhanced shapeliness.

 Women opt for breast surgery for a variety of reasons.
 For example, some wish to increase the size of naturally small breasts, while others seek to correct disproportionate breasts or repair breasts following mastectomy or trauma to the chest.

 If you are thinking about breast enhancement surgery, be sure to do some research and learn more about breast augmentation.
 Our Breast Implants Consumer Guide can provide you with valuable information as you consider your options.

-Next, consult with a board-certified plastic surgeon and ask him or her, "Am I a candidate for breast implants?"
+Next, consult with a board-certified plastic surgeon and ask “Am I a candidate for breast implants?”
 During this consultation, the surgeon will perform an exam and listen carefully to your goals for surgery.
 It is important to be as clear as possible about what you want to achieve with the surgery and the exact look you desire.